-Every New Year’s Eve, people make a proclamation (resolution) about what they’re going to do in the New Year.
-Yet, no one ever talks about what they’re not going to do.
-I thought about this for a while and I have developed a list of things you should not do in 2020:
+Every New Year’s Eve, people proclaim (resolution) about what they will do in the New Year.
+Yet, no one ever talks about what they won’t do.
+I thought about this for a while, and I have developed a list of things you should not do in 2020:

 You’re not going to quit: